 The Financial Services Program reimbursement rate for Multi-Systemic Therapy and Functional Family Therapy will mirror the prevailing Ohio Medicaid reimbursement rate for those services.
-See provider manuals & reimbursement rates >
+See Reimbursement Rates >

 The federal Family First Prevention Services Act (Family First) was adopted on February 9, 2018, and will be implemented nationwide by October 1, 2021.